Arthur821/Arthur821/README.md

-My name is Arthur
+My name is Arthur and
-I'm learning python
+i'm learning python